fread-ink/ebook-paginator/README.md

 Both of these are annoying to implement manually as they'd require us to backtrack if multiple successive elements have `break-*:avoid`.

-Webkit understands that `page-break-before` and `break-before` are aliases, so getting the computed style for `break-before` will work no matter which is set.
+Webkit understands that `page-break-before:all` and `break-before:page` are aliases, so getting the computed style for `break-before` will work no matter which is set.
 Weirdly `break-before: column-avoid` isn't understood but setting `-webkit-column-break-before: avoid;` results in the value `avoid` when fetching the computed style for `break-before`.

 This is with WebKitGTK+ 2.26.2.